You are here

 The field inspectors monitor each productive site for the health and safety of the miners employed there.
 Statute requires that each active operation be inspected four to six (4-6) times per year, Title 45, Chapter 11, Section 907.
 Departmental policy requires that the blasting records of all mining operations be reviewed six (6) times each year.

 ACCIDENT AND FATALITY INVESTIGATIONS

-There has not been a mine related fatality since 2012, over four (4) years.
-In 2012, there was one (1) fatality; in 2010, two (2) fatalities occurred; and in 2009 one (1) fatality.
+There has not been a mine related fatality since 2019, four years ago.
+Prior to the 2019 fatality, the pervious one occurred in 2012.
+In 2010, two (2) fatalities occurred and in 2009 one (1) fatality.
 Reports for each fatality mentioned above are available by request.

-The Minerals Division monitors and investigates complaints for Non-Coal Mining and Non-Mining Blasting activities throughout the State of Oklahoma.
-Although the law states that written complaints be investigated, the Division responds to all received complaints whether written, oral, or filed on the Department’s website.
-Complaint files, as well as complaint log data bases, are maintained and updated for all complaints received by the Division.
+The Minerals Program monitors and investigates complaints for Non-Coal Mining and Non-Mining Blasting activities throughout the State of Oklahoma.
+Although the law states that written complaints be investigated, the Program responds to all received complaints whether written, oral, or filed on the Department’s website.
+Complaint files, as well as complaint log data bases, are maintained and updated for all complaints received by the Program.

 A complaint investigation form is processed for each complaint and sent to the complainant and the appropriate inspector(s).
 A copy of the inspector’s investigation report, including an outline of any action which was taken, is sent to the complainant with a letter explaining the administrative process.
 If the complainant disagrees with the action, he/she may appeal the decision as outlined in the administrative process.

 If during the course of the complaint investigation, an operator is found to be conducting illegal activities or is in violation of Departmental Rules, the operator is subject to violations and a fine for mining without a permit, if applicable.
 Violations issued in Non-Mining Blasting activities are also subject to monetary fines.